giodc/webba/SECURITY-CHECKLIST.md

-# Webbadeploy Security Checklist
+# WharfTales Security Checklist

 ## Overview
-This document outlines security considerations and fixes for Webbadeploy deployment.
+This document outlines security considerations and fixes for WharfTales deployment.

 ---